EMPAT94/empat94.github.io/_gs/Chapter 27 - Lay of Land.md

 Of course, these were only some of the major players on the continent.
 "Civilized" people, so to speak.
 Innumerable creatures roamed the vast "uncivilized" areas that were being quickly engulfed by the former.
 I learned that the mammoths, crocs, and squid-face went extinct hundreds of years ago.
 Panthers still resided in the south.
 About the rest of the creatures, they were either common or unknown.
 Quite a dichotomy.

-An optimistic estimate was that humans currently reigned supreme in the eastern continent - bar the "uncivilized" regions as it were.
+An optimistic estimate was that humans currently reigned supreme in the eastern region - bar the "uncivilized" regions as it were.

 <br />
 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>